What to do around Brecon Beacons

 Talgarth itself, is one of the five Brecon Beacons National Park designated cycle hubs with five routes, all of which start within 50 metres of our accommodation.
 They are suitable for both beginners and the more experienced bikers, whether you prefer to ride or carry your bike, this is the place for you!
 If you are really keen and would like to test yourself against men, women, elements and the terrain.
 Black Mountain 3Day Event

-Follow the river Ennig in to Talgarth and you will find the recently refurbished Talgarth Mill, with its award winning Bakers Table and cafe.
+Follow the river Ellywe in to Talgarth and you will find the recently refurbished Talgarth Mill, with its award winning Bakers Table and cafe.

 For those of you who prefer to take life a little easier, perhaps a visit to Offa's Dyke or one of the many castles of Mid Wales and the marches.
 The abbey's at Llanthony and Tintern are mystical places dating back to the 12th century and are well worth a visit.

-What ever your requirements, we are able to cater for and offer a full range of organized activity and sight seeing breaks.
+What ever your requirements, we are able to cater for and offer a full range of organised activity and sight seeing breaks.
 Castle and choir tours are our specialty.

 We are situated mid way between the historic cathedral town of Brecon and the border town of Hay on Wye.
-Brecon has it's jazz festival, new theater, and canal side attractions, while Hay is internationally renowned for it's second hand book shop's, and its literary/film festival.
+Brecon has it's Jazz Festival, new theatre, and canal side attractions, while Hay is internationally renowned for it's second hand book shop's, and its literary/arts and film festival.
 From art to agriculture, beer to Brecon Jazz, Mid Wales plays host to a huge variety of festivals every year, why not make pay a visit and see what the area has to offer.